QMeqGR/qm-maxima/README.txt

 and is appropriate for upper-level undergraduate quantum mechanics at the level of Townsend's _A Modern Introduction to Quantum Mechanics_ and above.
-Using the package one may compute, for example, the hyperfine splitting in hydrogen with only a few commands (*Note stationary::).
+Using the package one may compute, for example, the hyperfine splitting in hydrogen with only a few commands (See stationary).
 Numerous other examples are given throughout the manual.
 Additional examples are provided as wxMaxima worksheets in the ‘doc/examples’ folder of the package.